NicoSan02/week-14/README.md

 ```

 ## Tech
-This project uses WebdriverIO to perform E2E tests on the webpage and Javascript to write the tests.
+This project uses WebdriverIO to run E2E tests on the webpage.
+This project uses Javascript as primary lenguage.

 <br>